marciorvneto/enco/README.md

 ## Basic usage

-Entities are referred to as Elements and live in a `World`.
+Entities live in a `World`, which serves as an api for modifying them.

 Entities can be given components, which can be of any type.